-It’s a pretty short window, so you want to get them cooled off quickly.
+Once you pick them, there’s a pretty short window of time before that happens, so you want to get them cooled off quickly.

 - Fill up your sink with cold water, submerge the greens, & let them soak for about 10 minutes (or 2 hours if you’re like me & forget about them).